 If you have previously activated your portal account, click on login under “Existing Portal Users.”

 Placement tests are required in certain subjects.
+Testing information was enclosed in the packet sent to you by the Office of Admissions.
 You will be unable to register for Orientation without first taking placement tests in English, Math, and for some students, Chemistry and Physics.
 The Chemistry placement test is only required if Chemistry is needed for your major or Educational Goal.
 The Physics placement test is only required for students who intend on taking calculus-based physics.
 Additional placement testing information is enclosed in the packet sent to you by the Office of Admissions.

 To take your placement tests: